 Causes, issues, passions or fears And what do they want to be seen as mattering to them

 Now visualize them.
 Who do they remind you of?

 Get inside their head and consider things from their viewpoint

 Give them a real name that suits them to finally bring them alive

 2. Create differentiation for your product or service

 Without differentiation, you are a me-too product and that means you can never charge a premium price.
 I’ll show you how to create differentiation, what works and what you can use to make your own products or services, one of one.

 Values can shape and control every decision you make on behalf of your brand.
 Get them right and it’s easy, get them wrong and it’s too bland to be of any use.
 I’ll show you what works, give you the tools to create and manage them on an ongoing basis.

 With all of this in place, you need to get your marketing going and then keep it going strongly.
-I’ll show you how to do this.
-All of the hints and tips and completely specific advice about how to market on the different channels for the best results.
+In this short video, I’ll show you how to do this.
+All of the hints and tips to deliver ongoing brand success.
+Plus a few howlers of when people got it wrong.